smnenko/smnenko/Self intro.md

 My name is Stanislav.
 I'm a Software Engineer with 3 years of experience mostly focused on back-end development.
 I’ve been developing large and scalable web-applications with Python programming language.
 My responsibilities include almost all aspects of backend development like infrastructure, data storage and REST API.
 I have hands-on experience with Django, DjangoREST and Flask and in other python libraries and frameworks such as FastAPI, SQLAlchemy, PeeWee and many others.
 I also have knowledge of managing SQL-databases and asynchronous programming.
 I’ve worked with the front-end side of web-development via Vue and React, tools and technologies like Docker, Docker Compose and Jenkins.
 My passion is refactoring legacy-code and following best programming principles.
 As for my personal qualities, I am a responsible and very driven developer.
-Also, it is always a joy for me to learn something new, deconstruct and implement it into practical cases.
+Moreover, it is always a joy for me to learn something new, deconstruct and implement it into practical cases.
 And a lot of people I know notice my quick adaptiveness and ability to learn new stuff quite fast.
 That’s all about me.
 If you have any questions I’ll be happy to answer any of them.

 ### Last Project
 My last project was fully scoped within the advertising  domain with a customer from the United States.
 The app was designed to help advertising  organizations and customers to communicate with each other , build business relations and make more profit together.